sirisacademic/development-guide/_pages/index.md

 ---
-title: 18F Engineering Practices Guide
+title: SIRIS Engineering Practices Guide
 permalink: /
 ---
 A set of guidelines and best practices for an awesome engineering team